 - For the Medical Plan, the Dental Plan, the Vision Plan, the Health & Wellness Centers Plan, the Group Legal Services Plan, and the Group Personal Excess Liability Insurance Plan: For the approved period of your disability leave, you'll remain eligible to be covered under the Medical Plan, the Dental Plan, the Vision Plan, the Health & Wellness Centers Plan, the Group Legal Services Plan, and the Group Personal Excess Liability Insurance Plan, and you will remain eligible to participate in the Health Care Spending Account.
-JPMorganChase will deduct any required contributions for medical coverage from the pay you receive during this period on a before-tax basis for the health care plans and the Health Care Spending Account and on an after-tax basis for the Group Legal Services Plan and the Group Personal Excess Liability Insurance Plan.
-However, certain states require that no benefits deductions may be taken from your disability pay or state disability pay for which JPMC pays vou.
-In these instances, impacted employees will be mailed a bill to their home address on record.
-Initial bills require payment within 45 days from the date on the bill and subsequent bills are due within 30 days of the bill date.
-If you receive a bill and do not pay it in full by the due date, all coverages reflected on the bill will be dropped.
-Only medical coverage, which you had in place prior to your leave. is eligible for reinstatement within 6 months following the date the coverage dropped.
-Employees can contact 1-844-ASK-JPMC for payment information and how to request reinstatement of dropped medical coverage. - This medical and dental coverage continuation includes expatriate medical and dental coverage.
-If you are not receiving pay via Expat Payroll during your leave, JPMorganChase will bill you directly for any required contributions. - For the Dependent Care Spending Account, your participation is suspended during a period of paid or unpaid leave. - For the Transportation Spending Account, your participation is terminated during a period of paid or unpaid leave and any unused credits in your account(s) will be forfeited if you do not return to work and reenroll in the Transportation Spending Account.
+JPMorgan Chase will deduct any required contributions for medical coverage from the pay you receive during this period on a before-tax basis for the health care plans and the Health Care Spending Account and on an after-tax basis for the Group Legal Services Plan and the Group Personal Excess Liability Insurance Plan. - This medical and dental coverage continuation includes expatriate medical and dental coverage.
+If you are not receiving pay via Expat Payroll during your leave, JPMorgan Chase will bill you directly for any required contributions. - For the Dependent Care Spending Account, your participation is suspended during a period of paid or unpaid leave. - For the Transportation Spending Account, your participation is terminated during a period of paid or unpaid leave and any unused credits in your account(s) will be forfeited if you do not return to work and reenroll in the Transportation Spending Account.
 If you know you will be going on a leave, you should change your contribution amount to zero approximately one month before your leave begins in order to avoid forfeiting any contributions.
 Expenses incurred after your leave begins will not be eligible for reimbursement or payment from your account(s).
 If you wish to continue participation after you return to active service, you must re-enroll.
-However if you participated in the "Pay Me Back" option, you have 180 days following the end of any particular benefit month you participated in the program to file claims for reimbursement from your "Pay Me Back" account. - For the Basic Life Insurance Plan, Supplemental Term Life Insurance Plan, and the AD&D Insurance Plan: For the approved period of your disability leave, you'll remain eligible to be covered under the Basic Life Insurance Plan (including Identity Theft (ID) Assistance Program, Travel

-Assistance and Emergency Evacuation services, funeral concierge services, and SurvivorSupport[®] financial counseling services), Supplemental Term Life Insurance Plan, and the AD&D Insurance Plan.

-• For the Business Travel Accident Insurance Plan: While you are on disability leave, your business travel accident insurance will be suspended.
+However if you participated in the "Pay Me Back" option, you have 180 days following the end of any particular benefit month you participated in the program to file claims for reimbursement from your "Pay Me Back" account. - For the Basic Life Insurance Plan, Supplemental Term Life Insurance Plan, and the AD&D Insurance Plan: For the approved period of your disability leave, you'll remain eligible to be covered under the Basic Life Insurance Plan (including Identity Theft (ID) Assistance Program, Travel Assistance and Emergency Evacuation services, funeral concierge services, and SurvivorSupport® financial counseling services), Supplemental Term Life Insurance Plan, and the AD&D Insurance Plan. - In the case of the Basic Life Insurance Plan, your eligible compensation is updated as changes occur throughout the year. - For the Business Travel Accident Insurance Plan: While you are on disability leave, your business travel accident insurance will be suspended.